dekuNukem/STM32_tutorials/lesson3_serial_recv_interrupt/README.md

 ![Alt text](resources/working.png)

-You can find the [competed project here](sample_code_linear_buf/).
+You can find the [completed project here](sample_code_linear_buf/).
 This is a very simple yet practical implementation of interrupt-based UART receive.
 It's much faster than polling, frees up CPU time, and has a fast response time.

-Also, since we wrote everything in external files, we can reuse them whenever we want.
-This modular and reusable approach is another advantage of breaking code up.
+Also, since we wrote everything in external files, we can reuse them whenever we want by including them in another project.

 ### Limitations

-I did try to keep the code as simple as possible, as a result there are a number of limitations to keep in mind if you want to use it as-is.
-After all, it's only 20 lines.
+I did try to keep the code as simple as possible, as a result there are a number of limitations to keep in mind if you want to use this as-is.
+After all, it's only 20 lines of code.

 Since `linear_buf_ready()` only checks the very last byte in the buffer, if new data comes in before this function is called, a previous `\n` might be missed.
-This can be remedied by checking `linear_buf_ready()` more frequently, or modifying the code to check for every byte in the buffer.
+This can be remedied by checking `linear_buf_ready()` more frequently, or modifying the code to check every byte in the buffer.

 The behavior when buffer is full is also not well defined in `linear_buf_add()`, right now it just stops accepting new data, but you can change it depending on your desired outcome.